 Businesses and Restaurants:

-Stores, restaurants, and supermarkets might donate gift cards, products for raffles, and some have promotions where your group gets a designated percentage from one day of shopping or eating (usually by showing a specifically agreed flyer).
+Stores, restaurants, and supermarkets might donate gift cards and products for raffles, and some have promotions where your group gets a designated percentage from one day of shopping or eating (usually by showing a specifically agreed flyer).
 They might require a 501(c)(3) – a non-profit designation – depending on the size of the donation.

 - Boston Market